CEREBRUS-MAXIMUS/Surfer-Data/docs/ADD_PLATFORMS.md

    - `connectURL`: The URL for the platform's login page
    - `connectSelector`: A CSS selector for an element that indicates a successful login
    - `isUpdated` (optional): A boolean indicating if the platform's data is regularly updated
+   - `exportFrequency` (optional): The frequency at which the platform's data is exported (e.g., "daily", "weekly", "monthly")

    Example JSON structure:
    ```json